You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [13:36]

-Coming to Japan, new rules again.
-And beginning about a hundred years ago, the monks began to marry, very revolutionary kind of thing in the history of Buddhism.
-So today in the West and in modern Japan we find monks driving sports cars, eating hot dogs and drinking beer, collecting paychecks, setting aside a certain amount in a retirement fund, deciding what stocks and bonds ought to go into that retirement fund.
+Coming to Japan, new rules again, and beginning about A hundred years ago the monks began to marry.
+Very revolutionary kind of thing, the history of Buddhism.
+So today in the West and in modern Japan we find monks driving sports cars, eating hot dogs and drinking beer, collecting paychecks, setting aside a certain amount in a retirement fund. deciding what stocks and bonds ought to go into that retirement fund.
 And we find laymen reorganizing their whole entire lives around meditation, simplifying their lives, spending long periods in Tassajara, maybe even celibate.
 So what is a monk?

 [14:43]

-And what is a layman?
+And what is alignment?
 And what have I done in receiving ordination?
-And for years, I have felt that at the depth of it, the lay practice was the same as monks' practice.
+For years, I had felt that at the depth of it, the lay practice was the same as monk's practice.
 In essence, they are the same.
-But at another level, I keep on worrying. about being a monk or am I a layman?
-Sometimes I come out very strongly on the side of layman and sometimes monk.
-And I accuse myself of wavering and what I should do is once and for all, good heavens, get it decided.
+But at another level, I keep on worrying about being a monk or am I a layman?
+Sometimes I come out very strongly on the side of layman, and sometimes monk.
+And I accuse myself of wavering.
+And what I should do is once and for all, good heavens, get it decided.
 You're a monk or you're a layman.

 [15:45]

-And I end up just flopping around between the two in a not very graceful fashion.
-And what does it mean?
-And recently I have been thinking about it in a way which has been very, very helpful to me.
-And that is in thinking about it in two ways. way is what I might call the outward way, the outward signs of ordination, in contrast to its inward sense.
+and i'd end up just flopping around between the two not very graceful fashion what does it mean and recently i have been thinking about it in a way which has been very very helpful to me that is in thinking about it two ways.
+One way is what I might call the outward way, the outward signs of ordination in contrast to its inward sense.
 And outward signs are, for example, this.
-And Reverend D'Alembert, yes.
-Reverend D'Alembert, yes.
+Reverend Dollenberg.
+Yes, Reverend Dollenberg.
 Outward signs.

 [16:54]

 Are you a vegetarian?
 Celibate?
 How's the stock market doing?
-Embarrassing questions, maybe.
-Outward signs anyway.
+Embarrassing questions.
+Outward signs.
 But what is the inner spirit?
 I think that's the same kind of sense of the terms exoteric and esoteric.
 The outward and visible sign is contrasted to an inward and spiritual meaning, the esoteric.
-What is that inward and spiritual meaning of receiving ordination?
-And we can think about Buddhism in a similar sense and how ordination is related to Buddhism and the inner spirit of Buddhism.
+What is that inward spiritual meaning of receiving ordination?
+And we can think about Buddhism in a similar sense in how ordination is related to Buddhism and the inner spirit of Buddhism.
 And I would say that it's not far wrong, it's pretty close to the truth, that the inner spirit of Buddhism is represented by the term prajna, compassionate wisdom.

 [18:13]

-In most all schools, maybe all schools, I'm not quite sure, It's prajna, which is the center.
-And I'm reminded of the Heart Sutra, the Prajnaparamita, the perfection of prajna.
+in most all schools, maybe all schools, I'm not quite sure.
+It's prajna, which is the center.
+And I'm reminded of the Heart Sutra, the Prajnaparamita, the Perfection of Prajna.
 Most of the Heart Sutra I find kind of impenetrable.
 It's too abstruse or too theological or something for me.
-But the last part, the part that closes with the mantra, the great Prajnaparamita mantra, introduced by the line, All Buddhas depend upon Prajnaparamita.
-All Buddhas depend upon great and perfect compassionate wisdom.
+But the last part, the part that closes with the mantra, the great Prajnaparamita mantra, introduced by the line, all Buddhas depend upon Prajnaparamita, All Buddhas depend on great and perfect compassionate wisdom.

 [19:18]